umd-lhcb/lhcb-ntuples-gen/docs/ntupling/installation.md

 ## Install dependencies for `babymaker`
 `babymaker` is part of the `pyBabyMaker` `Python` package.
 It requires `gcc`[^1], `ROOT`, `python3`, and a couple of other `Python` packages[^2].

 !!! note
-    As you may have guessed it, the virtual machine image has these packages, except `pyBabyMaker`, installed, including `pip`.

-!!! note
     It is strongly recommended to install `clang-format`[^3], so the generated